 This year’s RAW adventure had an unlikely start for me.
-It was down in Brighton, a beautiful seaside town that I use every opportunity to go back to.
+It was down in Brighton, a beautiful seaside town that I take every opportunity to go back to.
 One of the reasons is the superb wine bar and restaurant Plateau.
 I can always discuss with the staff what to chose according to my taste and what I have tried before.
 This time they were excited about their Czech wines.
-I soon learned that other restaurant in the area had also listed several authentic, exciting Moravian wines.
+I soon learned that other restaurants in the area had also listed several authentic, exciting Moravian wines.
 At the RAW wine fair there were also a couple of visiting producers.

 Moravia is the most important wine region in the Czech Republic, and borders Slovakia and Northeastern Austria.
 The climate is continental, with cold winters, and the soils are dominated by loess and limestone.